Vishwanath N. Nadkarni

 Vishwanath N. Nadkarni was an Indian career banker who served as the eleventh Chairman of State Bank of India.

 Life

 He was born on 28 July 1924.

 He died on 3 August 2006 at the age of 82 at his home in Mumbai.
-His obituary was published by The Times of India the very next day after his passing.
+His obituary was published by The Times of India the very next day after his death.

 He is survived by one daughter, two sons, five grand children and a couple dozen great grand children.

 Career

 Early career

 He had joined the State Bank of India as a probationary officer and served in a number of roles until finally becoming the Chairman of State Bank of India in 1983.

 Banking career

 He served as the eleventh Chairman of State Bank of India from 1 December 1983 until 27 July 1984.

 After his retirement in 1984, he was succeeded by D. N. Ghosh as the Chairman of State Bank of India.